configcat/docs/docs/sdk-reference/android.md

 val client = ConfigCatClient.newBuilder()
     .mode(PollingModes.AutoPoll(
         120 /* polling interval in seconds */,
-        {parser, newConfiguration  ->
+        {
-            // here you can parse the new configuration like this:
+            // here you can subscribe to configuration changes })
-            // parser.parseValue(Boolean::class.java, newConfiguration, <key-of-my-awesome-feature>)
-        })
     )
     .build("#YOUR-API-KEY#")